Camper Guidelines & FAQs

 **Please note, due to a system limitation, you cannot select the same canteen deposit twice.
 If you would like to select the same amount for the deposit, please contact Jackie in the Camp Office (campinfo@sbcfamily.org or 540-366-2433) to have the canteen deposit manually added to your account, then you can proceed with the payment through the Camp Eagle Portal.

 Overnight Campers: Concessions, hats, t-shirts, souvenirs, and more (like crafts, books, etc.) can be purchased from the Country Eagle Gift Shop throughout the camp week.
 Suggested spending money for the week is $75.
 Any funds added to your camper’s canteen balance after Camper Check-In may take up to 24 hours to show on their account at Camp Eagle.
-Refunds for excursions and canteens may be posted back to the household account and refunded to the parent using a previously used credit card (if available), mailed a check, or refunded to the camper in cash on the final day of overnight camp.
-Canteen balances of less than $5 will be invested in reaching souls for Christ.
+Refunds for excursions and canteens may be posted back to the household account and refunded to the parent using a previously used credit card (if available), or mailed a check on the final day of overnight camp.
+Any individual Camper Canteen balance of less than $5 will be invested in reaching souls for Christ.

-Every camper arriving for check-in at all drop-off locations must be registered either online using the Camp Eagle Portal or a paper registration (call the Camp Office for a paper registration - 540-366-2433).
+Every camper arriving for check-in at all drop-off locations must be registered online using the Camp Eagle Portal (call the Camp Office for assistance - 540-366-2433).

 Payments

 Payments for tuition, canteen, gift shop, and excursions can be made at any time before the start of the camper’s camp week.
-The tuition payment is requested the week before the camp week begins but is not required and expected in full until the Monday of check-in for both Day Camp and Overnight Camps.
+The tuition payment is requested the week before the camp week begins, but is not required and expected in full until the Monday of check-in for both Day Camp and Overnight Camps.
 (Camper payments attending with a Church Group will be arranged by the church you are attending with as a group.)
+All Day Camp and Overnight Camps require a non-refundable deposit to secure their spot at Camp Eagle.
+This deposit is not refundable if the camp is cancelled.
+The deposit may be transferred to another camp week.

 A camper may not attend the camp week (Day Camp or Overnight Camp) if the tuition payment has not been paid in full at the time of check-in unless other arrangements have been made with the Camp Office. *If the Camp Staff registers your day camper because they were not registered when they were dropped off at the drop-off location, then the daily day camp rate will be charged, even if the camper is attending all week.

 You may add to a camper’s canteen at any time.
-It may take 24-48 hours to post to their account depending on the internet connectivity at Camp Eagle.
-If the additional funds did not have time to post to their account and will be refunded as unused spending money.
+It may take 24-48 hours to post to their account, depending on the internet connectivity at Camp Eagle.
+If the additional funds did not have time to post to their account, they will be refunded as unused spending money.
 Payments may be completed at any time through the Camp Eagle Portal.

 Additional Excursion Permission Forms